-And keep in mind that research is also showing that your vitamin D level may be just as important as other tests in determining your risk of heart disease.
-A blood level above 50 ng/ml is healthy, and a daily dose of 4,000 to 5,000 IU of vitamin D is safe and appropriate for everyone.
+And keep in mind that research is also showing that your vitamin D level may be just as important, or more important, that other lab tests in determining your risk of heart disease.
+In a large study of 155,000 people, low vitamin D levels were found to trigger hypertension.
+But for every 10% increase of vitamin D concentrations, measured in a blood test, the risk of high blood pressure plummeted 8.1%.
+A blood level of above 50 ng/ml is healthy, and a daily dose of 10,000 IU of vitamin D is safe and appropriate for everyone.
+And it's a great way to keep your blood pressure naturally low.

 One final heart-healthy tip: Avoid excess iron.
-It can potentially accumulate in your heart muscle and other tissues, eventually leading to organ failure in some people.
-I've also conducted research with Nobel laureate Baruch Blumberg that showed that excess iron in the body increases the risk of cancer in both men and women.
-Never take a supplement containing iron unless you have been diagnosed by a doctor with an iron deficiency.
+It can potentially build-up in your heart muscle and other tissues, eventually leading to heart and organ failure in some people.
+I conducted research with Nobel laureate Baruch Blumberg and others showing that excess iron in the body also increases the risk of cancer in both men and women.
+Never take a supplement containing iron unless you have been diagnosed by a doctor with clinical iron deficiency.